samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

  <%= debug session[:userinfo] %>
 {% endhighlight %}

-If you had the container up and running with Guard, and the browser is connected to the livereload server, you should see the changes on the browser immediately.
+If you had the container up and running with Guard, and the browser is connected to the live reload server, you should see the changes on the browser immediately.

 The debug section will be blank for now, as there is no `userinfo` within session yet.